-Join Chris Orwig for an in-depth discussion in this video Using adjustment layers to create better color, part of Portrait Project: Fixing a Distracting Background.
+Join Chris Orwig for an in-depth discussion in this video Using adjustment layers to create better color, part of Fixing a Distracting Background in Photoshop.

 - The next step that we'll be taking in our project will be to create two color adjustment layers.
 One which affects just the subject, another one which affects the subject and the background together.
 Let's begin by clicking in to the top layer, the Portrait layer.
 Then click on the Curves adjustment layer icon.
 Here let's create an exaggerated adjustment.
 I'm going to click and drag down.
 You can see that I'm darkening everything, the subject and the background.
 Or we could click and drag up, and you can see how we're brightening everything.